simpledotorg/simple-server/doc/howto/bsnl/sms_reminders.md

   - Make payment with a credit card.
 Note that large transactions (10L) have gotten stuck in the past so its best to buy smaller packs every once in a while.
 - We have Slack alerts setup to warn us a week in advance if our balance is running low.
 - Additionally, you can run `bundle exec cap india:production deploy:rake task="bsnl:get_account_balance"` at any time.
+(You will need credentials to run this.
+See: [Creating SMS configuration](#creating-sms-configuration)).
 This task will also show a low balance warning if credits are low.

 ### Managing JWT tokens